Satisfactory Academic Progress

-Students are discouraged from changing their majors and educational goals more than once (certificate, Associates degree, transfer), particularly when the student has accumulated more than 60 units.
-In most cases, students with over 90 attempted units cumulatively may not be allowed to change majors or add new educational goals and continue getting financial aid.
+Students are discouraged from changing their majors and educational goals more than once (certificate, Associates degree, transfer), particularly when the student has accumulated more than 45 units.
+In most cases, students that reach 150% of the time frame established for their goal may not be allowed to change majors or add new educational goals and continue getting financial aid.

 Students are required to submit all official transcripts from colleges and universities attended outside of the LACCD to the Admissions Office.
 In some cases, financial aid may request unofficial transcripts from other institutions in order to evaluate financial aid appeals.

-Warning Status letters are sent to students who were initially in a good standing but now have a cumulative GPA less than 2.0 and/or their cumulative non-grades are greater than 33%.
+Warning Status notifications are sent to students who were initially in good standing but now have a cumulative GPA less than 2.0 and/or their completion rate is less than 66.5%.
 Students who receive Warning letters should see an academic counselor as soon as possible.
 Students should work with their counselor to determine the steps they can take to improve their GPA and/or percentage of successfully completed classes.
 A warning letter is exactly what it says: it is a WARNING.
 Students remain eligible for financial aid for that semester, but they may jeopardize future eligibility if their progress does not improve and meet the SAP standards by the end of that semester.

-Advisory letters are sent to students after the end of the semester when the number of units attempted reaches or exceeds forty-five (45).
-Again, you should see an academic counselor to make sure you are taking the classes you need to reach your educational goal before you reach the 90 attempted unit maximum.
+Advisory notifications are sent to students after the end of the semester when the number of units attempted reaches or exceeds forty-five (45).
+Again, you should see an academic counselor to make sure you are taking the classes you need to reach your educational goal before you reach the 150% time frame allowed.

-Petition for Reinstatement: students disqualified due to a cumulative substandard GPA (below 2.0) and/or substandard cumulative non-grades (above 33%) must attend a one-time SAP Workshop before submitting their appeal.
+Petition for Reinstatement: Students disqualified due to a cumulative substandard GPA (below 2.0) and/or substandard cumulative completion rate (below 66.5%) may submit an appeal to reinstate their financial aid eligibility.